meshcat-dev/meshcat/Readme.md

                         <li><code>bottom_color: number[3]</code> (only for the Background)
                         </ul>
                         Properties not on the above list will be set directly on the <code>THREE.Object3D</code> object.
 This provides a powerful capability to customize the scene, but should be considered an advanced usage -- you're on your own to avoid any unwanted side-effects.

+                        Properties can be *chained*.
+For example, for an object with a phong material (MeshPhongMaterial), we may want to tweak its shininess, making it duller.
+Shininess is not a property of the object itself, but the object's material.
+There is no *path* to that material, but the property name can include a property name chain, e.g., `material.shininess`.
+While setting the property, the chained properties will be evaluated in sequence, such that the final name in the chain is the property that receives the `value`.

+                        As noted, specifying a `path` that doesn't exist creates that path.
+However, specifying a property that doesn't exist does *not* create that property.
+If a name in the property chain is missing, a message will be printed to the console and no value will be assigned.
+This is not a no-op per se.
+If the `path` led to the creation of a new folder and object, that pair will still be in place.

+                        More subtly, if the property name chain has an interior name (e.g., the `foo` in `material.foo.color`) that exists but is not an object and does not have properties (such as if `foo` were a `Number`), then an error gets written to the console and, again, no value will be assigned.

+                        Finally, property chains can include arrays, such as `"children[1].material.specular"`.
+The index will be evaluated as a property (with all of the potential consequences as outlined above).
                     </dd>
                     <dt><code>value</code></dt>
                     <dd>The new value.</dd>